Why you can trust The Zebra

 Home insurance companies use information about your home, where you live, and your own background to determine how much you will pay in annual premiums.
 Underwriters at your insurance company will consider these factors when putting your policy together.
 If you are curious about your homeowners insurance rates, have a look at the guide below to learn more about some of the individual rating factors or visit our in-depth guide to average homeowners insurance rates.

-The type of policy type that you choose greatly informs the rates that you will pay.
+The policy type that you choose greatly informs the rates that you will pay.
 A more robust open-peril policy — like an HO-5 policy form — will likely set you back more than a bare-bones policy that only covers the most basic perils.

 Below are the common policy forms offered by most homeowners insurance companies: